jotego/jtbin/README.md

 Currently there are three systems that I maintain: MiST, MiSTer and SiDi.

 ## MiST & SiDi
 For these systems you can generate ROMs using batch files or the MRA-to-rom file converter.
+Note that you have to rename the RBF files in order to remove the timestamp.
+For instance:

+jt1942_20200728.rbf --> jt1942.rbf

+20200728 is the timestamp and stands for 28th of July 2020.

 ## MiSTer